tnagels/home-assistant.io/source/_integrations/solaredge.markdown

 There are 2 options in configuring the SolarEdge integration:

-- Via the Home Assistant user interface where it will let you enter the port string to connect to the Velbus bus.
+- Via the Home Assistant user interface where it will let you enter the API key of your account and the and the ID of your SolarEdge site.
 - Via the Home Assistant `configuration.yaml` file.

 {% raw %}